toji/webgpu-gltf-case-study/index.md

 }
 ```

-And with that we're now passing all the information we need to begin rendering with materials!
+We're now passing all the information we need to begin rendering with materials!
 But if you were to run the code at this point you'd find that all of those changes have yet to make any difference to the rendered output because we've got one significant change left to make: Updating the shader.

 ## Part 5.2: Using materials in the shader